Slavery and human trafficking statement

 - Prohibit forced labor, child labor, and discrimination

-- Work to establish safe and healthy working conditions
+- Work to establish safe and healthy working conditions, including freedom of movement

 - Value diversity and consider it core to our business strategy